 Well, this is a first for the UK!

-In the US, it is normal for Amex points to transfer instantly to airline and hotel partners.
+In the US, it is normal for American Express Membership Rewards points to transfer instantly to airline and hotel partners.
 This is not the case in the UK, where it usually takes 4-5 days.

 However, I just did a transfer to Virgin Flying Club to benefit from the current 25% bonus I was targeted for.